Performance

 Complex (inheritance) 21.4µs

 Large templates benefit from the StringBuilder pattern.
-Medium templates are dominated by HTML escaping (Kida uses pure Python for zero-dependency).
+Medium templates are dominated by HTML escaping.
+Kida uses pure Python by default (zero-dependency); installkida[perf]for optional MarkupSafe (C extension) to speed up escaping.

 Concurrent Performance (Free-Threading)